Russia to use mobile phones to track people at risk of coronavirus

 This "would allow citizens to be notified (over the phone) if they have been in contact with a person suffering from the new coronavirus, sending relevant messages to inform them of the need for self-isolation..." the communications ministry said in a statement.

-Russia, which has temporarily banned the entry of foreigners, has 438 confirmed cases of coronavirus and one virus-related death - less than many European countries.
+Russia, which has temporarily banned the entry of foreigners to limit the spread of coronavirus, has 438 confirmed infections and one virus-related death - less than many European countries.

 Moscow Mayor Sergei Sobyanin told residents of the capital over 65 and those with chronic illnesses to remain at home.